zopefoundation/zope.testbrowser/README.txt

   - File Control

-    The minimum setup required for file controls is to assign a file-like object to the control's ``value`` attribute:
+    File controls are used when a form has a file-upload field.
+    To specify data, call the add_file method, passing:

+    - A file-like object

+    - a content type, and

+    - a file name

     >>> ctrl = browser.getControl('File Control')
     >>> ctrl